What You’ll Learn 📊

 Replay speed

-Use the button to change the replay speed either on faster or slower.
+Use the speed control button to change the replay speed—either faster or slower.

-or you can speed up the replay mode to:
+Or you can speed up the replay to:

-The replay speed can be changed also during a running replay process.
+The replay speed can also be adjusted dynamically during an ongoing replay.

 How to work with events?

-You can also see all your events - keyboard, notice, and voice types - on the event list at the top right, directly below the replay control buttons.
+You can also view all your events—keyboard, notice, and voice types—on the event list at the top right, directly below the replay control buttons.

-Select any event either by clicking on its white or gray vertical line on any recorder graph, or by scrolling through the EVENT selector at the top right of the screen.
-This is a scrolling list that shows:
+Select any event either by clicking on its white or gray vertical line on any recorder graph or by scrolling through the EVENT selector at the top right of the screen.
+This is a scrolling list that shows all events.

 when data recording began - indicated by a vertical red line on the graph with a (beginning) at the top, and each type of event, listed in chronological order, and marked with the exact time that they occurred,